-- 5.8 Where an employee has entered or re-entered the service of the Council, and is in receipt of benefit under any occupational pension scheme, or has been made redundant and received a redundancy payment by an employer listed in the Modification Order, or as otherwise listed in paragraph 5.6 above, service for annual leave purposes will commence on the date of entry or re-entry to service with the Council. - 5.9 The leave granted at the normal holiday period should be reckoned on the assumption that an employee will remain in the service until the end of the leave year, but if the employee leaves the service before that date, any necessary adjustment should be made in balance of salary payable at the date of leaving. - 5.10 An employee leaving the service of the Council should be granted, before leaving, any proportion of annual leave due.
-If at the request of the Council or through unavoidable circumstances, such leave cannot be granted, the employee will be paid an allowance in lieu. - 5.11 An employee who falls sick during the course of annual leave will be regarded as being on sick leave from the date of a doctor's medical certificate. - 5.12 Where an employee has been absent through sickness for a period(s), the cumulative total of which exceeds three months during a leave year, the annual leave entitlement in excess of 20 days per annum will be limited to a proportionate amount equal to the period(s) of actual service given during the leave year(s).
-Where an employee has been absent for a continuous period of three months either during one leave year or spanning two leave years, the annual leave entitlement in excess of 20 days per annum will be limited to a proportionate amount equal to the period of actual service given during the leave year(s). - 5.13 Where an employee has been absent on maternity leave, in accordance with the conditions of the Council's Maternity Provisions, the period of absence will not affect the length of the employee's annual leave entitlement in the leave year(s) in which the maternity leave falls.
-Authorised maternity leave will be regarded as continuous service on the employee's return to work. - 5.14 The entitlement to annual leave and public holidays as expressed above applies to five day working patterns.
-For alternative working patterns, holiday entitlements will be calculated to achieve equivalent leave. - 5.15 During annual leave, employees will receive payment in accordance with the terms of their contract of employment. - 5.16 As annual leave is calculated in terms of working days or hours, a general or public holiday falling within a period of annual leave will not count as part of that annual leave.
+- (b) above, service for annual leave purposes will commence on the date of entry or re-entry to service with the Council. - e) The leave granted at the normal holiday period should be reckoned on the assumption that an employee will remain in the service until the end of the leave year, but if the employee leaves the service before that date, any necessary adjustment should be made in balance of salary payable at the date of leaving. - f) An employee leaving the service of the Council should be granted, before leaving, any proportion of annual leave due.
+If at the request of the Council or through unavoidable circumstances, such leave cannot be granted, the employee will be paid an allowance in lieu. - g) The personal representatives of an employee who dies in service will be paid an allowance in lieu of any holidays which had accrued to the deceased employee at the date of death, subject to terms of the Council's Death in Service Arrangements. - h) An employee who falls sick during the course of annual leave will be regarded as being on sick leave from the date of a doctor's statement. - i) Where an employee has been absent through sickness for a period(s), the cumulative total of which exceeds three months during a leave year, the annual leave entitlement in excess of 20 days per annum will be limited to a proportionate amount equal to the period(s) of actual service given during the leave year(s).
+Where an employee has been absent for a continuous period of three months either during one leave year or spanning two leave years, the annual leave entitlement in excess of 20 days per annum will be limited to a proportionate amount equal to the period of actual service given during the leave year(s). - j) Where an employee has been absent on maternity leave in accordance with the conditions of the Council's Maternity Provisions, the period of absence will not affect the length of the employee's annual leave entitlement in the leave year(s) in which the maternity leave falls.
+Authorised maternity leave will be regarded as continuous service on the employee's return to work. - k) The entitlement to annual leave and public holidays as expressed above applies to five day working patterns.
+For alternative working patterns, holiday entitlements will be calculated to achieve equivalent leave. - I) During annual leave, employees will receive payment in accordance with the terms of their contract of employment. - m) As annual leave is calculated in terms of working days or hours, a general or public holiday falling within a period of annual leave will not count as part of that annual leave.